Under water? Banks play home loan lottery as insurers bail out

 For details of TCFD's 2019 Status Report, click herehttps://tmsnrt.rs/38HFEmH and here https://tmsnrt.rs/2vWJieZ.
 To read the full report, click here https://www.fsb-tcfd.org/wp-content/uploads/2019/06/2019-TCFD-Status-Report-FINAL-053119.pdf.

-Insurers are ahead when it comes to modeling risk, with teams of scientists and hundreds of years of data to call on, but climate change represents uncharted waters.
+Insurers are ahead when it comes to modelling risk, with teams of scientists and hundreds of years of data to call on, but climate change represents uncharted waters.

 Australia is following the BoE's lead with plans to stress-test banks and insurers on climate risk, as regulators fret that rare natural disasters become commonplace.